maryrosecook/coquette/README.md

 });
 ```

 When you destroy an entity, it will not actually get destroyed until the next tick.
-This avoids logical and collision detection problems that arise from destroying an entity mid-tick.
+This avoids problems with logic and collision detection that arise from destroying an entity mid-tick.

 ##### Get all the entities in the game